Packages Limited: 1956–1982: Early history

 In 1965, Packages Limited became a publicly traded company and raised PKR 16 million from the general public.
 Additionally, the International Finance Corporation (IFC) acquired a 13 percent equity stake by investing PKR 4 million.
 The ownership held by the Ali family decreased from approximately 47 percent of the common stock in 1965 to just under 30 percent by 1974.

 By 1974, Packages was managing its own paper mill.
 Its Packaging Division was involved in the production of various types of packaging materials, including offset and flexo printed cartons, wrappers, labels, transport containers, and corrugated boxes, using materials such as cardboard, paper, cellophane, and plastic film.
-The company also started producing Tetrapak containers, designed specifically for the dairy and beverage industries.

 Packages had also expanded into manufacturing standard office supplies such as notebooks, file covers, duplicating paper, and stationery.
 However, these items had not developed into major sources of revenue and were generally considered a minor aspect of the company's operations.

 In 1981, Packages expanded its operations at its Lahore plant.
 The paperboard production capacity increased from 16,500 to 22,500 metric tons per annum.
 Additionally, the conversion capacity for Tetra paper was doubled to 2,900 tons annually, and the production of tissue paper was set to reach 350 tons per year.
 The expansion involved a total investment of $9.8 million, funded by several financial entities.
 The International Finance Corporation (IFC), contributed $2.1 million in loan, the Pakistan Industrial Credit and Investment Corporation (PICIC) provided $0.88 million, while the American Express Banking Corporation allocated $0.727 million towards the project.